Jan4fx/parser/README.md

 will parse input file 1

-Expected Outputs when running the parse function
+Expected outputs when running the parse function
 File 1: Correct
 File 2: Unknown operator; should get scan error on line 30.
 File 3: Correct (at least, syntactically)